nmstreethran/nmstreethran/README.md

 Hello!
 My name is Nithiya Streethran.
 I'm currently pursuing a master's degree in Geographical Information Systems.
 I have a background in Renewable Energy Engineering and Mechanical Engineering.

-My interests include (but are not limited to):

-- mathematical modelling for energy, environmental, and climate applications
-- open-source scientific programming, data management, and software development
-- education and research focussed on the Sustainable Development Goals

-I'm a self-taught programmer who primarily uses Python, LaTeX, and Shell on Linux and Microsoft Windows.
-I enjoy walking, nature, and RPGs.
+My studies focus on the intersection of renewable energy technologies, mathematical modelling, and GIS.
+More specifically, I'm interested in the planning and decomissioning phases of wind, solar, and hybrid renewable energy projects, as well as their environmental and societal impacts.

+I enjoy programming (including Python and Shell scripting) and typesetting with LaTeX, in both Linux and Microsoft Windows systems.
+I've lived in Malaysia, the UK (Scotland), and Norway.
+Among other things, I like role-playing games (especially the Elder Scrolls), nature, and all things open-source.

 Thanks for stopping by, and feel free to contact me if you find my profile interesting! 😄💚